 I will never forget the way my first-born son looked deep into my eyes, as if he could see into my soul.
 I will never forget feeling like he oddly understood it.
 Like he was saying, “okay, so you are the one that will always keep me safe.”
 That look like he too understood…that our eyes meeting, and our souls connecting was all this journey was going to need.
 Maybe he knew more than I️ did.

-nt I had gone from pregnant, to mom and knew that my job from here forward was simply to love and protect this one sweet angel, which then turned into two sweet angels.
-I remember constantly thinking, "I will always keep you safe.”
+In a moment I had gone from pregnant, to mom and knew that my job from here forward was simply to love and protect this one sweet angel, which then turned into two sweet angels.
+I remember constantly thinking, “I will always keep you safe.”

 False.
 We cannot always keep our children safe, nor is that always our job.
 So what is our job?

 It is only recently that I have been able to transform that word into responsibility and only recently that I have been able to ask myself, ‘what is my responsibility?